teodor-sokolov/modal-app/README.md

-1. Unzip the archive.

-2. Navigate in the terminal to the project directory - "modal-app" and enter "npm install".
+1. After downloading the repository navigate in the terminal to the project directory - "modal-app" and enter "npm install".

-3. To start the webpack-dev-server, navigate in the terminal to the project directory - "modal-app" and enter "npm start".
+2. To start the webpack-dev-server, navigate in the terminal to the project directory - "modal-app" and enter "npm start".

-4. To create the production build, navigate in the terminal to the project directory - "modal-app" and enter "npm run build".
+3. To create the production build, navigate in the terminal to the project directory - "modal-app" and enter "npm run build".

-5. To start the production build from node.js server, navigate in the terminal to the project directory - "modal-app" and enter "node server.js".
+4. To start the production build from node.js server, navigate in the terminal to the project directory - "modal-app" and enter "node server.js".

-6. Navigate to "localhost:3000" in the browser.
+5. Navigate to "localhost:3000" in the browser.